 Under IAS 32, 'Financial Instruments: Presentation', it is the substance of the contractual arrangement of a financial instrument, rather than its legal form, that governs its classification.
-As the subordinated notes contain no contractual obligation to make any payments (either interest or principal) should the Group not wish to make any payments, in accordance with IAS 32 the subordinated debt has been classified as equity in the statement of financial position, with any coupon payments classified as dividend payments (Note 25).
+As the subordinated notes contain no contractual obligation to make any payments (either interest or principal) should the Group not wish to make any payments, in accordance with IAS 32 the subordinated debt has been classified as equity in the statement of financial position, with any coupon payments classified as dividend payments (Note 26).

-24 Other reserves
+25 Other reserves

-1 Oct 2015 to 31 Dec 1 Jan 2015 to

-2015 31 Dec 2015
+Jan 2016 to 31 Mar 2016 1 Jan 2015 to 31 Dec 2015

 Other reserves are analysed as follows: €000 €000

 Cashflow hedge reserve

-At the beginning of the period (173,729) (279,752)
+At the beginning of the period (54,300) (173,729)

-Net changes in fair value 164,366 309,492
+Net changes in fair value 23,591 164,366

-Hedge ineffectiveness (5,130) (8,890)
+Hedge ineffectiveness - (5,130)

-Deferred tax recognised in other reserves (note 19) (39,808) (75,149)
+Deferred tax recognised in other reserves (note 20) (5,898) (39,808)

-At 31 December 2015 (54,300) (54,300)
+At 31 March 2016 (36,606) (54,300)

+Available for sale reserve

+At the beginning of the period 96 -

+Transferred to the income statement - -

+Deferred tax recognised in other reserves (note 20) (18) -

+At 31 March 2016 78 -

-Total other reserves (54,300) (54,300)
+Total other reserves (36,528) (54,300)

-For the guarter from For the period from
+For the quarter from 1 For the period from

-Other reserves comprise the cash flow hedge reserve.
+Other reserves comprise the cash flow hedge reserve and the available for sale reserve.

-The cash flow hedge reserve comprises the mark to market movement on interest rate swaps that have been designated into hedge relationships.
-Any fair value gains or losses arising on these derivatives in hedge relationships is accounted for in reserves.
+The cash flow hedge reserve comprises the mark to market movement on interest rate swaps that were previously designated into hedge relationships.
+Any fair value gains or losses arising on these derivatives were recognised in the reserve up until the hedge realtionships were derecognised, effective from January 28th 2016.